Tesohh/bricks/README.md

     ...
 ```

-in this case `utils` and `game` are packages inside the project.
+- in this case `utils` and `game` are packages inside the project.

-it should only have 1 header, with the same name as the directory
+    - it should only have 1 header, with the same name as the directory

-then all .c files inside will implement that header.
+    - then all .c files inside will implement that header.

+- as for testing, it is all managed by `test.c`.
+    - Perhaps, I will create a testing framework for `bricks`, but that's beyond my scope for now.